architdate/PSARipper/README.md

 # [Patched] PSARipper

-> This script is currently PATCHED by psarips.xyz.
+> This script is currently PATCHED by psa.re.
 Their /exit/ gateway now directly has the shortner link instead of the base64 url.
 Will remove this notice once I figure out a way to bypass this hurdle and update the code.
 For now however, this script has been patched.
 My thinking is that they are probably dynamically generating their /exit/ gateway page serverside by doing a lookup on their database and randomizing and returning a shortner link.
 Pretty nifty way to stop this script, gotta admit.
 Also I see the "canttouchthis" at the end of the decoded base64 in the exit url :P. Good job, PSA team. :)

-Shortner Bypass for PSARips (psarips.xyz) and associated mirrors
+Shortner Bypass for PSARips (psa.re) and associated mirrors

 CLI tool to bypass the PSA shortner links and return the final list of all the hosters hosting the episodes